 Pugilist Fight Club: Drunk Tank

 Drinking is a an act that many engage in, but few are defined by.
 Often, for the better, of course.
 There are those who take their alcoholism in a different direction, however.
-Bobbing and weaving between blows, belching bile, and occasionally passing out, the Drunk Tank are a club of pugilists who get a little too rowdy.
-They often surprise even themselves with their movements.
+Bobbing and weaving between blows, belching bile, and occasionally passing out, the Drunk Tank contains pugilists who get a little too rowdy.

 When you choose this fight club at 3rd level, you gain proficiency in Brewer's Supplies.
 You may use a short rest to create cocktails with your supplies.